davemtadesse/Hello--World/README.md

 # Hello--World
 First Project
-Started coding and I am adicted to it
+Started coding and I am addicted to it